What Is Irritable Bowel Syndrome (IBS)?

-Probiotics are frequently used to treat symptoms of IBS.
+Probiotics (for example, bacteria introduced into the body for beneficial actions) are frequently used to treat symptoms of IBS.
 There are few studies showing benefit of probiotics; however, there are theoretical reasons why altering the bacteria in the intestine might modulate symptoms.
 Probiotics are generally safe so there is little harm in trying them.
 It is important to remember that with all treatments of IBS, including probiotics, there is a 20% to 40% placebo response rate, that is, there is a 20% to 40% chance that a patient who feels better taking probiotics is not actually better.

 Medications are an additional or alternative way of treating the symptoms of IBS.
 The medication is chosen based on the symptoms that are most troublesome.
 For example, anti-diarrheals such as loperamide (Imodium) or diphenoxylate and atropine (Lomotil) can reduce diarrhea by inhibiting the muscles of the intestine.
 Stool softeners and fiber may soften stools of individuals who are constipated.